Penis Anatomy 101

 Rectum and Anus

-Last but not least, the rectum and the anus.
-The rectum is deeper within the bottom at the end of the large intestine.
-It ties into the anus which is the opening at the end of the tract.
-This is where the bowels are released.
+Lastly, the rectum and anus are important components of the digestive system.
+The rectum is located deeper within the body, serving as the final section of the large intestine.
+It connects to the anus, which is the opening at the end of the digestive tract where bowel movements are expelled.